VA-run23/OrganDonation-DatabaseProject/README.md

 ## Project Status

-This project is currently under development, following agile principles.
+This project is currently under development(99.22% complete), following agile principles.
 It will be continuously refined and enhanced in future commits to improve functionality and user experience.

+## Future Improvements will be done soon
+*.
+Adding all states and districts
+*.
+Hospital Integration
+*.
+Hospital Distance from current location

 ## Installation
 1. Clone the repository: